Skip to main content Skip to office menu Skip to footer

 Sign Language Interpreters

-Those who are interested in requesting CART or ASL can use the Legislature's combined meeting calendar to find upcoming meetings.
+Those who are interested in requesting ASL can use the Legislature's combined meeting calendar to find upcoming meetings.

-If you are interested in touring the Capitol building, ASL interpreters available upon request for guided tours.
-Interpreter reservation must be made 14 days in advance.
+If you are interested in touring the Capitol building, ASL interpreters are available upon request for guided tours.
+Interpreter reservations must be made 14 days in advance.
 Call 651-259-3003.

 Communication Access Realtime Translation (CART)

-Those who are interested in requesting CART or ASL can use the Legislature's combined meeting calendar to find upcoming meetings.
+Those who are interested in requesting CART can use the Legislature's combined meeting calendar to find upcoming meetings.

-For CART services, contact the Legislative Coordinating Commission at accessibility.coordinator@lcc.mn.gov, or call , 651-296-6036.
-Please make your request a minimum of 36 hours before the service is needed.
+To request legislative CART services, contact the Legislative Coordinating Commission at accessibility.coordinator@lcc.mn.gov, or call 651-296-6036.
+Please make your request a minimum of two weeks before the services are needed.

 Sound Reinforcement Systems